The Best Intel CPUs (2023 Reviews)

 Source: Hardware Unboxed

-Hardware Unboxed’s evaluation in Blender shows that the i7-13700K finishes the render 26% quicker than the 7700X and it’s about 8% slower than the 7900X.
+Hardware Unboxed’s assessment in Blender shows that the i7-13700K finishes the render 26% faster than the 7700X and it’s about 8% slower than the 7900X.

 Power Draw And Thermals

-A mid-range cooler might be able to keep the i7 in place during gaming workload, but it’s still better to go with something that can handle the 13700K’s peak power consumption.
+A mid-range cooler might be able to keep the i7 in place during gaming workload, but it’s still desirable to go with something that can handle the 13700K’s peak power consumption.
 Why?
 Check out the image below.

 Intel Core i7 13700K Power